bitburner-official/bitburner-src/src/Documentation/doc/en/advanced/bitnode_recommendation_comprehensive_guide.md

 This BitNode's multipliers are fairly harsh, but IPvGO's multipliers are buffed significantly.
 If you use IPvGO, even a slightly improved version of the tutorial script will help you complete this BitNode without much trouble.

-## Bitnode 15
+## BitNode 15

-This bitnode increases the size and depth of the dark net.
+This BitNode increases the size and depth of the dark net.
 This increases the reward potential from the darknet in general.
-Since there are more servers, there is more opportunities for reward caches, and more ram to run phishingAttack for money and promoteStock for boosting a stock with a good forecast.
+Since there are more servers, there are more opportunities for reward caches and more ram to run `phishingAttack` for money and `promoteStock` for boosting a stock with a good forecast.
 The Source-File's rewards:

-- Permanently unlock the TOR router and DarkscapeNavigator.exe, and unlock the full dark web on all Bitnodes.
+- Permanently unlock the TOR router and `DarkscapeNavigator.exe`, and unlock the full dark web on all BitNodes.
-- Your charisma level increases job salary and rep gain; increased authentication speed
+- Your charisma level increases job salary and rep gain; increased authentication speed.
 - Your charisma level increases faction work rep gain; increased xp and money gained from .caches.

-The first Source-File also allows the use of the dark net to get The Red Pill from the final lab in all Bitnodes (except for BN8), which in some cases may be quicker than unlocking it via Daedalus.
+The first Source-File level also allows the use of the dark net to get The Red Pill from the final lab in all BitNodes (except for BN8), which in some cases may be quicker than unlocking it via Daedalus.

-However, the complexity of dealing with the deep 'net, and the number of different puzzles to solve, make BN15 not a simple bitnode to approach.
+However, the complexity of dealing with the deep dark net and the number of different puzzles to solve make BN15 not a simple BitNode to approach.
 Before tackling BN15, you will want to experiment with the basic version in other nodes to get a feel for it.

 # Order advice